nareshnadendla07/azure_infra/modules/network/route-table/README.md

 ## 👨‍💻 Author

-This module is maintained by [Your Name or GitHub handle].
+This module is maintained by [Naresh Nadendla].

 Feel free to contribute or suggest improvements through issues and pull requests.